era-platform/cene-for-racket/notes/20190731-lexical-units.md

 If we treat top-level declarations the same way as expressions, there's a design problem.
 How can the macroexpander begin even one top-level expression's macro call if it still doesn't know if that macro will be rebound by one of the definitions?

 Here's what we'll do: Forget that the top-level declarations are expressions.
 They're now "declarations," and their macro calls use "bounded declaration operations" instead of "bounded expression operations."
-These operations have a slightly different interface, taking in a  "what does this lexical unit define, what does it export, and what struct tag export circumstances does it determine?" familiarity ticket from the macroexpander.
+These operations can have a slightly different interface.

 The way this helps is that we can have the declaration operations take in two qualify functions instead of one.
 One qualify function (the "outer" one) can be used for reading subforms where the lexical unit's definitions aren't in scope, and the other (the "inner" one) can be used for reading subforms where they are.
 The top-level declarations themselves will be expanded using the outer qualify function, so we don't have to worry about whether those macros will be locally shadowed.
 Most of the declarations' subexpressions will be expanded in the inner scope, so they can be mutually recursive.

 We'll do something a little different than actually passing in the two functions separately: We'll set up a binding (named by `name-for-local-qualify`) in the outer qualify function that maps via `extfx-get` to a maybe containing the inner qualify function.
 Most other qualify functions will be set up to bind this to `(nothing)`.

 If someone needs to define a definition form and then use it right away, this approach makes that nontrivial to do.
 They'll need to use it from within a lexical unit where the outer scope includes the definition form.
 Just for this purpose, we'll design a top-level declaration named `importing-as-nonlocal` that processes a local block of declarations within an outer scope where part of the original outer scope is shadowed.

+### Using familiarity tickets for declarations

+We've mentioned using familiarity tickets to manage exports.
+We've mentioned using "bounded declaration operations" instead of "bounded expression operations" for declarations.
+Specifically, a declaration operation will not receive an expression sequence output stream from the macroexpander or give one back; instead, it will receive two familiarity tickets from the macroexpander, which we will call the "interface familiarity ticket" and the "implementation familiarity ticket."

+The interface familiarity ticket's contributions decide what this lexical unit defines, what it exports, and what struct tag export circumstances it determines.
+When all these contributions are available, we know what definitions and struct tag export circumstances from the outer scope are _not_ shadowed.

+The implementation familiarity ticket's contributions decide the set of `directive` expressions which can be executed to compute the actual definitions of the lexical unit's exports.
+When all these contributions are available, we can compile the lexical unit by compiling its complete set of `directive` expressions.

 ---